danielausparis/mars/README.md

 ## Prerequisites
 ### front-end
-MARS requires recent HTML 5 capable browsers.
+MARS requires __really__ recent HTML 5 capable browsers.
 It has been tested on Firefox 48-50 and Chromium 54.
 ### back-end
 The MARS back-end is built with PHP and Postgresql.
 Any decent versions should do (tested ok on CentOs 7 and Ubuntu 14 LTS with default PHP and Postgresql).